zfsnap/zfsnap.org/content/pages/contribute.rst

 call or two per run isn't a problem, but adding even *one* call per snapshot checked can easily cause major slowdowns.
-Remember, zfsnap runs on systems with 100,000+ snapshots to check. sh's substring support is powerful enough that sed and grep are rarely (if ever) needed for our use-case.
+Remember, zfsnap runs on systems with 100,000+ snapshots to check. sh's substring support is powerful enough that sed and grep are rarely (if ever) needed in our use-case.

 Also avoid spawning subshells, which are almost as bad as calling external programs. $(), \`\`, and | each invoke subshells; if you need to return a value